Interesting Facts About the Bhutanese Languages | Druk Asia

 The people of Kurichu Valley that is located in Lhuentse and Mongar districts in eastern Bhutan speak Chochangachakha or Chocha Ngacha.
 It has a community of 20,000 speakers.
 It resembles the Dzongkha language.

 Lakha is the regional language of Bhutan, and it has around 8,000 speakers.
 It is the language of the inhabitants of Central Bhutan in the village of Dhur in Bumthang Valley.
-Lakha literally means the “language of the mountain pass”.
+Lakha literally means the “language of the mountain pass” is also included in the Central Bodish languages.

 Brokkat are spoken by residents of Central Bhutan in Bumthang district.
 It has only 300 speakers.
 The language is on the verge of being extinct.